timunie/Ava-ApiTests/website/docs/M_Avalonia_Controls_Documents_InlineCollection_Add_2.md

 # Add(String) Method

 Adds a text segment to the collection.

+## Remarks
 For non-complex content this appends the text to the end of currently held text.
 For complex content this adds a <a href="T_Avalonia_Controls_Documents_Run">Run</a> to the collection.

 ## Definition
 **Namespace:** <a href="N_Avalonia_Controls_Documents">Avalonia.Controls.Documents</a>
-**Assembly:** Avalonia.Controls (in Avalonia.Controls.dll) Version: 11.2.0
+**Assembly:** Avalonia.Controls (in Avalonia.Controls.dll)

 <Tabs groupId="api-code-preview">
 <TabItem value="csharp" label="C#">